Corruption scandal tests Turkey's cowed media

 "The question is whether major, conglomerate-owned outlets such as Hurriyet and Milliyet will be able to rise up to the challenge," he told Reuters.
 Milliyet declined to comment while the editor in chief of Hurriyet did not respond to emailed requests.

-Baydar lost his job at Sabah, whose former owner Calik Holding is run by Erdogan's son-in-law, after criticising the police crackdown on anti-government protests last June.
+Baydar lost his job at Sabah, whose former owner Calik Holding is run by Erdogan's son-in-law, after criticizing the police crackdown on anti-government protests last June.

 Sabah was sold in December to Kalyon, a construction group with major government contracts, in a deal that typifies the ownership structures in Turkey's media landscape.